2022 Iranian floods

 In late July 2022, Iran was hit by historic floods and mudslides which affected 400 towns and villages in 21 of Iran's 31 provinces, and destroyed over 20,000 homes.
 In the provinces of Mazandaran and Yazd, deaths were high.
 At least 95 people have been reported dead and over 200 others are missing.
+Preliminary agricultural damage was estimated at 60 trillion rials (US$200 million).

 Events

 On 11 July, rescue missions such as the Iranian Red Crescent went to help families in 51 villages in the Sistan and Baluchistan province.

 On 6 August 2022, floods hit Imamzadeh.